Downtown Largo station: Station Layout

+Tail tracks with provisions for a route extension at the east end of the station.

 The Downtown Largo station consists of an elevated island platform station, similar in architecture to the Morgan Boulevard station one stop to the west.
 Track G1 is the nominal eastbound track, while G2 is the nominal westbound track.
 Since the station is the terminus of the G route, trains approach to whichever platform track is unused and switch onto the westbound track after departure.
 The station itself is flanked on both sides by a six-story parking structure, with the garage to the southeast being roughly double the size of the one to the northwest.
 Past the station to the northeast, tracks dip underground to connect to a 3-track train storage facility located underneath a WMATA building.
 Provisions exist on the elevated trackage just beyond the station to the northeast, before the tracks enter the tunnel portal, for a further elevated extension if one was ever to be built.
 No tracks or switches are installed, only the concrete structure for a flying junction exists.
 A crossover is installed just past the platform to the southwest of the station.